sweetrdf/termTemplates/README.md

 [2] Supports both strict and non-strict mode.
 In the strict mode comparison with literals with non-numeric datatype returns `false` no matter their value.

+Other templates include:

+* `termTemplate\AnyOfTemplate` - matches terms being equal to any of given array of `rdfInterface\TermCompare` objects.

 Usage examples can be found [here](https://github.com/sweetrdf/rdfInterface/blob/master/EasyRdfReadme.md) (look for rdfInterface usage examples).

 ## Installation